SidharthLala1/teamieapp-assignment/README.md

 We can configure project options in the [../cypress.json](../cypress.json) file, see [Cypress configuration doc](https://on.cypress.io/configuration).

+## `cypress.env.json` file

+Please update the username and password in the cypress.env.json file.
+The credentials are deleted from the file so that they are not exposed to any external entity.

+# For Active user please use the below variables:

+"username" : ""
+"password" : ""

+# For Blocked user please use the below variables:

+"blocked_username" : ""
+"blocked_password" : ""

 ## How to run a Cypress test Browser Mode and HeadLess Mode.

 # Browser Mode: